bassnode/vim-google-play/README.md

 Notes
 -----
-The perceptive developer will note that in the initial Git checkout, you also pull down the Chrome Extension code.
+The perceptive developer will note that in the Git checkout includes the Chrome Extension code.
 The reasons the steps suggest installing it from the Chrome Store are to have extension IDs match up (the Vim plugin depends on it) and to make it easier for you to update.